Safe Routes to School

 School Bikeway at Lema Ranch

-The McConnell Foundation has added trails and made some trails OK for bikes so that children at both Mountain View Middle School and Redding School of the Arts now have more bike and walk friendly options for commuting to school.
-Select Lema Ranch trails are now open to bicycles during school commute hours.
-See map below.
+The McConnell Foundation has added trails and made some trails designated “bikeway to school” to both Mountain View Middle School and Redding School of the Arts.
+ALL Lema Ranch trails are now open to bicycles!
+See map to see how these trails can connect your neighborhood to school.

 The Safe Routes to school Program works with community partners and City and County Public Works Departments to improve infrastructure for children walking and biking to school.
 Such improvements in the community include: